 - Computer corporation sales representative

 It's Different Here

-Fredonia Medical Technology students pass the Board of Registry Examination on first attempt (national rate is only 83%).
+Fredonia Medical Laboratory Science students pass the Board of Registry Examination on first attempt (national rate is only 83%).

 Full-year clinical internship

 Students intern at one hospital for their entire senior year and become very well established in one setting, better preparing students for their careers.

 Graduates are being hired with only a bachelor's degree required.
 Many receive sign-on bonuses up to $10,000!

 “One of the best parts of my education is the way the Fredonia Biology faculty went out of their way to make sure I had the optimal educational experience needed to become a successful scientist."

 Lindsey is a Medical Technologist in the Microarray CGH Laboratory at the University of Rochester Medical CenterLindsey A. Wittmeyer B.S.
 Medical Technology Class of 2012

 Fredonia students receive multiple job offers 3 months before graduation, and have made a decision before Commencement.